For media, analyst, and speaking inquiries, please contact firstname.lastname@example.org

 Forward-looking statements represent Zendesk’s management’s beliefs and assumptions only as of the date such statements are made.
 Zendesk undertakes no obligation to update any forward-looking statements made in this press release to reflect events or circumstances after the date of this press release or to reflect new information or the occurrence of unanticipated events, except as required by law.

 About Non-GAAP Financial Measures

-To provide investors and others with additional information regarding Zendesk’s results, the following non-GAAP financial measures were disclosed: non-GAAP gross profit and gross margin, non-GAAP operating expenses, non-GAAP operating loss and operating margin, non-GAAP net loss, non-GAAP net loss per share, basic and diluted, non-GAAP weighted-average shares used to compute net loss per share, basic and diluted, and free cash flow.
+To provide investors and others with additional information regarding Zendesk’s results, the following non-GAAP financial measures were disclosed: non-GAAP gross profit and gross margin, non-GAAP operating expenses, non-GAAP operating loss and operating margin, non-GAAP net loss, non-GAAP net loss per share, basic and diluted, and free cash flow.

 Specifically, Zendesk excludes the following from its historical and prospective non-GAAP financial measures, as applicable:

 Share-based Compensation and Amortization of Share-based Compensation Capitalized in Internal-use Software: Zendesk utilizes share-based compensation to attract and retain employees.
 It is principally aimed at aligning their interests with those of its stockholders and at long-term retention, rather than to address operational performance for any particular period.
 As a result, share-based compensation expenses vary for reasons that are generally unrelated to financial and operational performance in any particular period.